cyberark/conjur-credentials-plugin/README.md

 ### Folder Property Configuration

-You can override the global configuration by setting the Conjur appliance information at folder level on the **Folder Property Configuration** page.
+To set the Conjur appliance information at the folder level, cLick the **FolderLevel** tab.

 If the checkbox "Inherit from parent?" is checked, the values set here are ignored, and values are taken from the parent folder.
 If all folders up the hierarchy are set to inherit from its parent, the global configuration is used.